 Devers is managing hamstring tightness and will stay away from baseball activities for the next few days.
-The move is viewed as precautionary, with the focus on ensuring the veteran infielder is fully built up before the regular season begins.
+The team views this move as a precautionary measure, aiming to fully prepare the veteran infielder for the start of the regular season.
 Protecting his availability matters more than adding spring at-bats.

 Bader is also sidelined temporarily due to a thumb issue that will keep him from hitting for a couple of days.
 The expectation is that the setback is minor, but it adds another early-camp concern the club is monitoring closely.